Kintyre/ksconf/docs/source/install_advanced.rst

  -  Is Python installed?
 (OS level)

-    -   Is the version greater than 2.7?
-(Some early 2.7 version have quarks, but typically this is okay)
+    -   Is the version greater than 3.7?
-    -   If Python 3.x, is it greater than 3.4?
-(I'd like to drop 3.4, but lots of old distros still have it.)

  -  Do you have admin access? (root/Administrator; or can you get it?
 How hard?
 Will you need it each time you upgrade the ksconf?)
  -  Do you already have a large Python deployment or dependency?
 (If so, you'll probably be fine.
 Use `virtualenv`_)